 Gain the skills needed to teach foundational computer science concepts and competencies in your school district.
 Coursework integrates content knowledge in computer science with the teaching strategies needed to succeed as an educator.
 Courses are offered in five, 8-week sessions.
-Next course: TLRN 502, Methods of Inclusive Computer Science Teaching is offered from Oct.
-24, 2022 to Dec.
-18, 2022.
-Apply for Fall 2022.
+Next course: TLRN 500, Computational Thinking in K-12 is offered starting February 27, 2023.
+Apply for Spring 2023.